9 Common Website Design Features That Hurt Conversions

 Examples of giving back in your shopping cart

-In some cases you might have to give up some money and time, however, it’s worth it for what you recoup in your conversions and customer loyalty and word-of-mouth advertising.
+Sometimes, you might have to give up some money and time; however, it’s worth it for what you recoup in your conversions, customer loyalty, and word-of-mouth advertising.

-Every time you ask for something from your user, try to find a way to also give back.
+Whenever you ask for something from your user, try to find a way to give back.
 You need to offer them a valuable reward for giving up their personal information and putting their trust in you.

 Don’t offer something generic just for the sake of it or make an offer that is not in line with your business values and Why.
-The more tailored and personal an offer is to your audience and online services, the more genuine and appealing it will look to be.
+The more tailored and personal an offer is to your audience and online services, the more genuine and appealing it will look.

 Not Completing Website Testing

-Anything new on your website needs to be tested and checked, not just to check it is working properly, but also for how your audience is responding.
+Anything new on your website needs to be tested and checked, not just to check that it is working correctly but also for how your audience responds.
 In the above point, we look at giving back to your readers with valuable content and freebies.
-You need to also check your data to see if these offers are working and what impact they have had on your landing page clicks, sales and subscriptions.
+You also need to check your data to see if these offers work and their impact on your landing page clicks, sales and subscriptions.

-At the same time, broken links, missing images, shifting page information and poorly placed content is distracting and looks unprofessional.
+At the same time, broken links, missing images, shifting page information, and poorly placed content are distracting and look unprofessional.

 Make sure you test everything before you publish – especially on mobile sites and keep checking to see how things are rolling out.

 A/B testing, AKA split testing, takes things one step further and reduces the risk of starting in a new direction your audience might not be interested in.
-With A/B testing you run both your existing website and your newly coded website at the same time, with visitors split 50-50 between the two.
-You can compare data between website versions to get a read on how effective and desirable your changes have been in terms of clicks, time spent on pages as well as website conversions.
+With A/B testing, you run both your existing and newly coded websites simultaneously, with visitors split 50-50 between the two.
+You can compare data between website versions to get a read on how effective and desirable your changes have been in terms of clicks, time spent on pages, and website conversions.

 Getting professional assistance on your business website

-There is a lot you can do yourself to increase conversions on your website and see better website traffic numbers.
-Using data and analytics will give you accurate pointers on what to change and how.
-If you are time-poor, find it all too much or aren’t seeing results after your own changes, a professional website designer can help with redesigning your website, fixing issues and also testing.
+You can do a lot to increase conversions on your website and see better website traffic numbers.
+Data and analytics will give you accurate pointers on what to change and how.
+If you are time-poor, find it all too much or aren’t seeing results after your own changes, a professional website designer can help redesign your website, fix issues, and test.

 Increasing your website design conversions gives you better marketing ROI, but that’s just the tip of the iceberg.
 You’re also increasing web traffic, building your customer database and brand exposure, increasing your customer reach and inviting more happy customers to leave reviews for increased social proof and refer friends to your business.

-Use the list above to iron out any glaring problems you may have with your website design that is holding you back from seeing great conversion numbers.
-Just be sure to start at the very top and build a solid website that’s based on your business goals, current and comparable data analysis and testing as well as connecting to people through your unique and genuine Why.
+Use the list above to iron out any glaring problems with your website design that are holding you back from seeing great conversion numbers.
+Just be sure to start at the very top and build a solid website based on your business goals, current and comparable data analysis and testing, and connecting to people through your unique and genuine Why.

 If you need help with any of the steps or to pinpoint what will resonate with your target audience, send us an enquiry and one of our Chillybin professional web designers will work with you to get your business website up to speed.